davglass/license-checker/README.md

 ```

 An asterisk next to a license name means that it was deduced from
-an other file than package.json (README, LICENSE, ...)
+an other file than package.json (README, LICENSE, COPYING, ...)
 You could see something like this:

 ```